-I want to help make a difference for those who’s position I was in not so long ago and show them that there are opportunities for everyone out there.
+I wanted to help make a difference for those who’s position I was in not so long ago and show them that there are opportunities for everyone out there.

-Hi, my name is James Chapman and I am going into my final year as a Law student.
+Hi, I’m James Chapman and I am going into my final year as a Law student at NTU.
 I have also just finished my first year as an Outreach Ambassador (OA).

-I first heard about the job through working on another CENSCE scheme and once I was told about the job specification, I was instantly intrigued.
+I first heard about the job through working on another CenSCE scheme and once I was told about the job specification, I was instantly intrigued.
 Growing up, I lived in an area of Leicester that experienced low attainment.
-My school consistently scored low in Ofsted and those who took their GCSE’s didn’t often come out with the best results.
-I always said that more support was needed to help those of us who had potential but had no one to aspire to.
+My school consistently scored low in Ofsted (Office for Standards in Education) and those who took their GCSE’s didn’t often come out with the best results.
+I always said that more support was needed to help those of us who had potential, but had no one to aspire to.
 That is why I took on this job.
-I want to help make a difference for those who’s position I was in not so long ago and show them that there are opportunities for everyone out there.
+I wanted to help make a difference for those who’s position I was in not so long ago and to show them that there are opportunities for everyone out there.

 On my first day I was nervous, however, I was excited to embark on a new adventure.
+I remember walking into one of the events and having 25 Year 8 faces staring up at me.
 One of my fellow ambassadors reassured me that I would be fine, and she was right.
-I remember walking in and having 25 year 8 faces staring up at me.
-I have always enjoyed public speaking, but this was different.
+I have always enjoyed public speaking, but this was a different experience.

 Some elements of the role are quite challenging.
 I commute from Leicester which involves early starts.
-We also work with young people who come from a plethora of different backgrounds.
-Adapting to their needs can sometimes be a challenge, but there is nothing more satisfying than successfully doing so.
+We also work with young people who come from a plethora of different backgrounds so adapting to their needs can sometimes be a challenge, but there is nothing more satisfying than successfully doing so.

 One personal highlight was when I worked with a child who had a disability.
-He started the day as a quiet and timid young lad, and I found it challenging to make the activities seem appealing.
-However, by the end of the day, we were talking about his favourite topic (fortnite of course) and his teacher even approached me to thank me for my time.
+He started the day as a quiet and timid young person, and I found it challenging to make the activities seem appealing to him.
+However, by the end of the day, we were talking about his favourite topic (Fortnite game of course!) and his teacher even approached me to thank me for my time.
 I have never smiled more after finishing a shift in all my five years of working.

 I love my role as an Outreach Ambassador and anyone who loves to meet amazing people, try new things, face new challenges and grow as a person would certainly be suitable for this job role.